PrincetonUniversity/gpu_programming_intro/03_your_first_gpu_job/README.md

 ## PyTorch

 [PyTorch](https://pytorch.org) is a popular deep learning framework.
 See its documentation for [Tensor operations](https://pytorch.org/docs/stable/tensors.html).
-This example is set to use the CuPy installation of the workshop instructor.
+This example is set to use the PyTorch installation of the workshop instructor.
 If you use PyTorch for your research work then you should [install it](https://researchcomputing.princeton.edu/support/knowledge-base/pytorch) into your account.

 Examine the Python script before running the code: